Organizational Charter

 It was incorporated in 1872 by the Society of Friends, who had raised US$6,250 to erect a building at 112 West Charity Street.
 Its purpose was to provide care and education to orphaned African American children.
 The initial trustees were John B. Crenshaw, Jeremiah Willets, William H. Pleasants, Richard A. Ricks, and Walter A. Ricks, members of the Society of Friends; Rev. James H. Holmes, Nelson Vandervall, members of the First Baptist Church; Joseph E. Farrar, John Adams, members of Ebenezer Baptist Church; William Boyd, member of the Fifth Baptist church; Frederick Smith, Cooper, members of Mount Zion Baptist Church; P. H. Woolfork, member of Third-street Methodist church; and Thomas M. Hewlett, member of Manchester Baptist church.

-Under the bylaws, parents yielded all rights to their children.
+Under the bylaws, parents gave all rights to their children.
 The board had the discretion to bond children into indenture until their age of majority–21 years for boys and 18 years for girls.
-Until 1889 only white trustees served on the board; only Black Baptist churches from Richmond could serve as trustees.
+Until 1889, only white trustees served on the board; only Black Baptist churches from Richmond could serve as trustees.
 The number varied according to the financial contribution of the involved churches.
-In 1902, there were 22 children in attendance, seven of whom were newly admitted; one had run away, and three had died.
+In 1902, were 22 children in attendance, seven of whom were newly admitted; one had run away, and three had died.
 Seventeen children were in attendance in 1914, and the officers were Rev. W. T. Johnson (president), W. P. Epps (secretary), and Alice Hughes (matron).

 Other changes in the mid-1950s included the suspension of foster care services, the addition of assistance to unwed mothers, and the evolution of the center to a pre-adoption boarding home.
 Still, later, it became the Friends' Association for Children.
-It operates as a service organization for low to moderate-income families providing childcare and family support.
+It operates as a service organization for low to moderate-income families, providing childcare and family support.